- The Emancipation Proclamation was an order from President Abraham Lincoln that freed slaves.

 - By the end of the war, almost 200,000 African Americans fought for the Union.

 The Civil War between North and South began because the North did not want the Southern states to leave.
 They wanted to preserve the Union.
 Even though slavery was a major cause of this war, it was not a goal of this war.
+Keep reading to learn more Emancipation Proclamation facts.

 The states that were not affected by the Emancipation Proclamation included Maryland, Missouri, Delaware, and Kentucky.
 Tennessee was also not included because it already belonged to the Union.